mikependon/RepoDB/Docs/pages/connection.rst

 		var id = connection.Insert<long>("Order", entity);
 	}

-**Note**: Use the table name based if the scenario is to only insert targetted columns.
+**Note**: Use the table-name-based calls if the scenario is to only insert targetted columns.

 InsertAll
 ---------